-The non-financial risk tolerance threshold is set for net losses after recoveries for a calendar year.
+The non-financial risk tolerance threshold is set for net losses after recoveries for events that occur in the current calendar year.
 Compliance with this tolerance threshold is monitored and reported in accordance with internal procedures.
-In 2020, a number of nonfinancial risk tolerances were enhanced and defined at a more granular level and aligned with the ERM taxonomy.
-They were approved by the Board of Directors in April 2021 and are monitored on an ongoing basis against key risk indicators.
-Additional tolerances were developed during the second half of 2021 and were approved by the Board of Directors in April 2022.
+The net loss for 2022 did not breach the threshold.
+Following a phased approach, additional tolerances were introduced and approved by the Board of Directors in April 2022, primarily covering compliance and financial crime risk types.